draftm0de/base/caddy/README.md

 ## steps
 For caddy there are no steps provided.

-## provided ENVs
+## provided environment arguments
-Dockerfiles using this base image can reuse given ENVs.
+Dockerfiles using this base image can reuse already provided ENV variables.

+_Example:_
 ```
-FROM draftmode/base.caddy:1.0.1
+FROM draftmode/base.caddy:1.0.0

 ARG SITES_ENABLED_PATH
 COPY (your source folder) $SITES_ENABLED_PATH
 ```

 ### SITES_ENABLED_PATH
-Our Caddyfile includes hosts configuration files.
-Comparable with nginx site-enabled.
+Our Caddyfile
 ```
 import sites-enabled/*
 ```
+includes all host configuration files by importing all files in sites-enabled folder.<br/>
+_The method is comparable with nginx site-enabled._<br/>

 The target PATH is delivered as an ENV SITES_ENABLED_PATH="/etc/caddy/sites-enabled"

 ## build arguments